ddsky/api-league-clients/java/docs/FoodApi.md

     Boolean fillIngredients = true; // Boolean | Add information about the ingredients and whether they are used or missing in relation to the query.
     Boolean addRecipeInformation = true; // Boolean | If set to true, you get more information about the recipes returned.
     Integer maxTime = 45; // Integer | The maximum time in minutes it should take to prepare and cook the recipe.
+    Integer minServings = 1; // Integer | The minimum amount of servings the recipe is for.
+    Integer maxServings = 8; // Integer | The maximum amount of servings the recipe is for.
     Double minCalories = 100D; // Double | The minimum amount of calories the recipe must have per serving.
     Double maxCalories = 655D; // Double | The maximum amount of calories the recipe can have per serving.
     Double minCarbs = 10.1D; // Double | The minimum amount of carbohydrates in grams the recipe must have per serving.